OziumPutares/InversityBrocoliToBurgers/README.md

 This Project is a Proof of concept for a junk food adblocker oriented in the interest of tackling obesity also made as part of my inversity submission for September 2024

 ## How do you configure the filtering script?
-The general format for the configuration is using these simple rules:\
+The configuration file is located at the root directory of the repo (your install directory) The general format for the configuration is using these simple rules:\
 1. Start a line with text to search for e.g. `eat`
 2. Then add an exclamation mark to symbolise a term to exclude e.g. `!feat`